Pastoral: Critical approaches

 Annabel Patterson emphasizes many important ideas in her work, Pastoral and Ideology.
 One of these is that the pastoral mode, especially in the later 18th century, was interpreted in vastly different ways by different groups of people.
 As a result, distinctive illustrations emerged from these groups which were all variations of the understanding of Virgil's Eclogues.
 Patterson explains that Servius' Commentary is essential to understanding the reception of Virgil's Eclogues.
 The commentary discusses how poets used analogy in their writings to indirectly express the corruption within the church and government to the public.
 When speaking of post-Romanticism, it is imperative to take into consideration the influence and effect of Robert Frost on pastoral ideology.
 His poem, Build Soil is a critique of war and also a suggestion that pastoral, as a literary mode, should not place emphasis on social and political issues, but should rather, as Patterson says, "turn in upon itself, and replace reformist instincts with personal growth and regeneration".
-William Wordsworth was a highly respected poet in the 1800s and his poem, Prelude, published in 1805, was an excellent example of what a dream of a new golden age might materialize as or look like.
+William Wordsworth was a highly respected poet in the 1800s and his poem, The Prelude, partly published in 1805, was an excellent example of what a dream of a new golden age might materialize as or look like.

 Paul Alpers, in his 1996 book, What is Pastoral?, describes the recurring plot of pastoral literature as the lives of shepherds.
 With William Empson's notion of placing the complex into the simple, Alpers thus critically defines pastoral as a means of allegory.
 Alpers also classifies pastoral as a mode of literature, as opposed to a genre, and he defines the attitude of pastoral works maintaining a humble relationship with nature.
 Alpers also defines pastoral convention as the act of bringing together, and authors use this to discuss loss.
 He says the speakers in pastoral works are simple herdsmen dramatized in pastoral encounters.